 - Washington Lawyers’ Committee for Civil Rights and Urban Affairs

-- Montgomery County Office of the Public Defender
+- Maryland Office of the Public Defender

 - D.C.
 Volunteer Lawyers Project

-- Washington Legal Clinic for the Homeless
+- Legal Counsel for the Elderly

 - Legal Aid Foundation of Los Angeles